What Are White Spots On Nails And How To Get Rid Of Them?

 Home Remedies For White Spots On Nails

-Incorporate foods rich in these minerals into your diet so that your nail plate can be strong and recover from damages from trauma more effectively (8).
+Incorporate foods rich in these minerals into your diet so that your nail plate can be strong and recover from damage from trauma more effectively (8).
+Also, including leafy greens, nuts, seeds, and fish in your diet may help maintain healthy nails because they provide essential nutrients like vitamins, minerals, and healthy fats that help maintain healthy, strong nails.

 Use nail polish to cover up the white spots for a temporary solution.
 You can apply a layer of good quality nail polish that matches your skin tone for a natural look.
 You may also experiment with fun colors.